-- 11.6.1 When working under the provisions of this 7-day shift schedule all conditions listed below will supersede those contained in the other Sections of this Collective Agreement.
-Where this shift schedule is silent, the appropriate Section in the Collective Agreement applies. - 11.6.2 This shift schedule is intended for work of at least two (2) weeks in duration; however, it is recognized that unforeseen circumstances may require the cancellation of this schedule. - 11.6.3 If in the transition onto or off this 7-day shift schedule an Employee would receive less than 40 paid hours in a pay period, the Employee shall receive the difference between the total paid hours for that pay period and 40 hours pay.
-This does not apply to those Employees who are laid off during or at the end of the schedule. - 11.6.4 The Employee(s) shift schedule consists of four consecutive ten (10) hour shifts (day, afternoon, or night) followed by four scheduled days off.
-Shift overlap may be required. - 11.6.5 Shift work may be established by the Employer to provide seven days per week work coverage, on a one, two, or three shift per day basis.
-When this occurs, a specific shift arrangement will be established by the Employer detailing the shift schedule to be worked.
-The Employer will provide the Union with at least 48 hours notice prior to the implementation of these shift provisions.
+- 11.6.1 When working under the provisions of this 7-day shift schedule all conditions listed below will supersede those contained in the other Sections of this collective agreement.
+Where this shift schedule is silent, the appropriate Section in the collective agreement applies. - 11.6.2 This shift schedule is intended for work greater than two (2) weeks in duration, however, it is recognized that unforeseen circumstances may require the cancellation of this shift schedule. - 11.6.3 If in the transition onto or off this 7-day shift schedule an employee would receive less than 40 paid hours in a pay period, the employee shall receive the difference between the total paid hours for that pay period and 40 hours pay.
+This does not apply to those employees who are laid off during or at the end of the schedule.

+- 11.6.4 The employee(s) shift schedule consists of four consecutive ten (10) hour shifts (day, afternoon, or night) followed by four scheduled days off.
+Shift overlap may be required. - 11.6.5 Shift work may be established by the employer to provide seven days per week work coverage, on a one, two, or three shift per day basis.
+When this occurs, a specific shift arrangement will be established by the employer detailing the shift schedule to be worked.
+The employer will provide the Union with at least 48 hours notice prior to the implementation of these shift provisions.